 The West’s lack of interest in the area once the Cold War finished was well explained, but I think the UK’s key role in ending the war in Sierra Leone deserved a mention.
 After all, Tony Blair is still considered a saint in that country!

-It would have been good to have some pictures in the book and maybe also a route map, but I appreciate that very much increases production costs, and anyway photos from the trip can be found on the author’s travel website.
+It would have been good to have some pictures in the book and maybe also a route map, but I appreciate that very much increases production costs.
 I would also have liked a final chapter in the book summing up the author’s thoughts at the end of journey.
 But these are just minor points.

 Overall I very much enjoyed reading this book and learnt a lot from it.
 I strongly recommend it to anyone who intends to travel to West Africa, or has ever spent any time there, or simply has an interest in this fascinating part of the dark continent.